 Chinese American family sits down to enjoy a traditional dim sum meal.
 Dumplings, cakes, buns, and tarts are wheeled out in little dishes on trolleys, and each family member gets to choose a favorite treat!
 Lin’s bold and gloriously patterned artwork is a feast for the eyes.
 Her story is simple and tailor-made for reading aloud to young children, and she includes an informative author’s note for parents, teachers, and children who want to learn more about the origins and practice of dim sum.

-Stories like this helps American children with a diverse background stay close to their family traditions and culture.
-Honoring the family traditions is important, especially for the younger generation.
+Stories like this help American children with diverse backgrounds stay close to their family traditions and culture.
+Honoring family traditions is important, especially for the younger generation.
 And who doesn’t love dim sum!!?? [picture book, ages 4 and up]

 Rice & Rocks by Sandra L. Richards, illustrated by Megan Kayleigh Sullivan

 Giovanni’s friends are coming over for Sunday dinner, and his grandmother is serving rice and beans.
 Giovanni is embarrassed he does not like ‘rice and rocks’ and worries his friends will think the traditional Jamaican dish is weird.
 But his favorite Auntie comes to the rescue.
 She and Giovanni’s pet parrot, Jasper, take him on a magical journey across the globe, visiting places where people eat rice and rocks.
 This exciting story celebrates the varied traditions of every culture while also highlighting the delicious similarities that bring us all together.

 I have done several readings in schools and with community programs.
 I have been blown away by the reaction of the kids each and every time!
 They anxiously begin to share their own ‘rice and rocks’ story.
 Proud to say where their families come from, happy to talk about their traditions – learning more about themselves and one another. [picture book, ages 5 and up]